IRISH

 bullauns have been reported around Glendalough, county Wicklow.

-Ireland, like Toormoor (above), remains of a monastic site have
+many places all over Ireland, like Toormoor (above), remains of

-been gathered together to make a leacht or altar, beside
+a monastic site have been gathered together to make a leacht

-a multiple bullaun (bottom centre).
-Bullauns (from
+or altar, beside a multiple bullaun (bottom centre).

-from one to fifteen bullauns.
+may have anything from one to fifteen bullauns

 Triple bullaun from Ardtole church, county